Skip to main content

 Split Commission

-Percentage of the commission this employee received for the sale
+% of commission for the employee.

 Employee Sale Value